 20. Flowers – Creative Macro Photography Ideas for Nature Lovers

 Flowers are beautiful, and maybe it’s the first idea that crosses your mind when you think about macro photography.
 However, there are very few ways to find flowers in winter, so that you can try with houseplants.
-You don’t need to have special equipment to capture flowers.
+You don’t need to have a special camera lens or macro equipment to capture flowers.
 The natural green backdrop will be the best option for bright,

 You might not think of smoke as being beautiful.
 But that will change when you see it up close and freeze the moment.
 Smoke can form the most amazing curves and lines, that at the same time seems both random and orchestrated.

 23. Pencils – A Colorful Creative Macro Photography Idea